wp-plugins/xpand-image-gallery/readme.txt

 * No, it replaces Wordpress native gallery making it compatible with your existing galleries or any gallery you add.

+= Can I have multiple galleries on the same page/post? =

+* No, Xpand Gallery doesn´t support more than one gallery per page/post yet.
+Multi-gallery support is coming soon!

 = Is there a Pro version? =

-* Yes it is you can learn more [here](http://dev.hey.uy/xpand-gallery-pro/ "Xpand Gallery Pro")
+* Yes it is you can learn more [here](http://dev.hey.uy/xpand-gallery-for-wordpress/ "Xpand Gallery Pro")

 = How can I say thanks? =